NVIDIA/ais-k8s/helm/README.md

 You only need AuthN if you want authentication/authorization for your AIS cluster.
 If you don't want AuthN, skip this step.

+Deployment order depends on which chart you use:

-**Important:** Run AuthN server before the operator or AIS deployment.
-AuthN creates resources that the operator needs to talk to the AuthN server and AIS.
+- **`authn` chart** — deploy before the operator and AIS.
+It creates the resources the operator needs to reach the AuthN server and AIS.
+- **`aisauth` chart** — install the operator first, since the operator reconciles AuthN from an `AIStoreAuth` resource.

 See the [`authn`](./authn/) directory for instructions on deploying the AuthN server, including all options for deploying with HTTPS and other configurations.